ChainAgnostic/namespaces/tezos/caip122.md

 - [Secp256k1][] - Elliptic curve used in Bitcoin's public-key cryptography.
 - [NIST P256][] - One of the most used elliptic curves including native support in some mobile devices.
 - [BLS family][] - BLS12-381 is a pairing-friendly elliptic curve construction from the BLS family, with embedding degree 12.
-- [SIWT library][] - A reference implementation adhering to the CAIP specifications.
+- [Beacon SDK][] - Beacon is the implementation of the wallet interaction standard TZIP-10 which describes the connection of a dApp with a wallet.- [SIWT library][] - A reference implementation adhering to the CAIP specifications.

 [CAIP-2]: https://chainagnostic.org/CAIPs/caip-2
 [CAIP-10]: https://chainagnostic.org/CAIPs/caip-10